Skuzzle-UK/app-ideas/Projects/1-Beginner/App-Ideas/Calculator/Calculator-App.md

--   [x] User can see a decimal point ('.') button on the entry pad to that allows floating point numbers up to 3 places to be entered and operations to be carried out to the maximum number of decimal places entered for any one number (Chosen to allow any amount of decimal places).
+-   [x] User can see a decimal point ('.') button on the entry pad to that allows floating point numbers up to 3 places to be entered and operations to be carried out to the maximum number of decimal places entered for any one number (I have chosen to allow any amount of decimal places).

 ## Useful links and resources